 Does it really work?
 How does it taste?
 Is it something that I would make often?
 I answer each of those questions.
 Now let’s get started!

 Step 1: Gather the ingredients

 In order to make the rice cooker pancake you need the following ingredients and tools:

 - Pancake Batter – You can use your favorite pancake batter or use the batter from my pancake recipe.

 - Rice Cooker – Yes you will need a rice cooker for this.
 I really like this rice cooker.
 But you can use pretty much any brand.

 - Kitchen spray or cooking oil

 - Hot mitts

-Step 2: How to make a big fat pancake in a rice cooker
+Step 2: How to make a big fat rice cooker pancakes

 Begin by making the pancake batter.
 You can use whatever batter that you want.
 I provided the ingredients for my favorite pancake batter further down in the post.